nanpiyaporn/rutgersgrad/README.md

 Picture 6: You start at $40,000 (take it and run!)

 ![Game Screenshot 9](img/rugradpiyaporn9.png)
-Picture 7: Another error here.
-100% to graduate!
+Picture 7: 100% to graduate!
+(Hope to get a tech job after).
+No more cleaning service!

 ![Game Screenshot 10](img/rugradpiyaporn10.png)
 Picture 8: Another prerequisite!!